Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * configurations can be saved as *Traffic Flow Policy*
         * can be applied to different Hosted Zones
         * supports versioning
 * **Health Checks** - Route 53 healthchecks are only available for *public resources*.
-This provides automated DBS failover.
+This provides automated DNS failover.
     * 3 types:
         * monitor an **endpoint** (app, server, other AWS resource)
             * 15 global health checkers check endpoint health